OSHA Permit-Required Confined Spaces

 To protect workers and avoid citations, employers need to ensure they:

 - Distinguish between a confined space which does not require a permit and a permit-required confined space;

 - Properly identify the permit space;

 - Address all required information in permits.

 Proactive & Responsive OSHA Representation

-Hendershot, Cannon & Hisey, P.C. maintains an active OSHA law practice in which we counsel and represent employers across Texas and the country.
+Hendershot, Cowart & Hisey, P.C. maintains an active OSHA law practice in which we counsel and represent employers across Texas and the country.
 Our attorneys offer services to help employers create effective, proactive safeguards, safety compliance plans, and policies involving permit-required confined spaces and other workplace hazards, and to defend against any citations or violations to which they’re subject.
 From inspections to catastrophes, our experience can make the difference for employers facing high-stakes proceedings.

 If you have questions about your rights and options, call (713) 489-2028 or contact us online to speak with a lawyer.